HarfoucheLab/Enabling-technologies-for-innovating-plant-science-experiences-in-the-metaverse/1- Gamification_LEGO XyloScope design/README.md

 ## Citation

-If you use this repository in your research or plant science education, we kindly request that you cite our paper using the following BibTeX entry:
+If you use this repository in your research or science education, we kindly request that you cite our paper using the following BibTeX entry:

 ```
 @article{